 - Copy any extra frameworks/databases detected such as WordPress blogs

-- Setup and import the database at MageMojo
+- Setup and import the database on Webscale One

-- Set the base URLs to a temporary domain (typically the MageMojo server hostname) or the server IP
+- Set the base URLs and cookies to a temporary domain

 - Confirm the site loads

-After confirming the site appears to be working as expected, MageMojo will request testing by the store owner with a link to the migrated site and separate emails detailing the initial server setup and migration instructions.
+After confirming the site appears to be working as expected, and Webscale Control Panel access is sent, Webscale will request testing by the store owner and/or developers.

 Review and Testing

 The purpose of the review period is to make sure everything you need is working for your store.
 The site should be tested as it would normally be used.
-Changes should be made in the Magento admin and any business critical custom scripts or cron tasks tested.
+Any business critical custom scripts or cron tasks should be tested.

-During the review and tesing, MageMojo recommends the following minimum testing actions be completed:
+During the review and tesing, Webscale recommends the following minimum testing actions be completed:

 Check categories, product pages, and search results.